-- (c) An investor wants to buy a bullet bond of the automotive sector.
-He has two choices: either invests in a US corporate bond denominated in euros or in a French corporate bond with same maturity and coupon.
-Are the two bonds comparable? - (d) X Ltd. Purchased 1,10,000 MT for ₹ 100 each.
+- 4. (a) An investor wants to buy a bullet bond of the automotive sector.
+He has two choices: either invests in a US corporate bond denominated in Euros or in a French corporate bond with same maturity and coupon.
+Are the two bonds comparable?
+Justify. - (b) X Ltd. Purchased 1,10,000 MT for ₹ 100 each.
 MT of raw material and introduced in the production process to get 85,000 MT as output.
 Normal wastage is 5%.
 In the process, company incurred the following expenses: